 The first and most important step is to understand what your employees want—and listen.
 Leaders who make decisions based on personal preference (and personal privilege) will see their employees suffer.
 The typical CEO makes 320x more than their workers.
 Even for those with children at home, it’s dangerous to use executives’ experiences as a benchmark for all employees.
 Financial access to childcare, education support, healthcare, easier commutes, and more eases much of the pain working parents feel.

 Instead, survey your employees, work with employee resource groups (ERGs), and talk to people managers to find a solution that offers the flexibility working parents will continue to crave while still maintaining the company culture executives hope to build.
 “The truth is, it’s far from easy and there are no quick fixes,” says Cleo CEO SJ Sacchetti.
 It will take time to evaluate what works—and you may fail a few times on the way to finding what’s right for your company.
 Be open with your employee population and solicit regular feedback to see what’s working.
-If people teams learned anything over the last year and half, it’s how to adapt quickly to support employees.
-Now it’s time to apply that test and learn approach to the return to offices.
+If people teams learned anything over the past two years, it’s how to adapt quickly to support employees.

 Before the onset of the pandemic, working parents—particularly working mothers—were already being left behind.
 In 2019, women only made up 21% of the c-suite.
 Clearly, the status quo didn’t work.
 Companies that think they can return to the company culture, benefits, and policies of 2019 will no doubt see parents and women leaving for companies that are prioritizing their needs.